lgatto/visualisation/highdimvis.md

 ## Dimensionality reduction

-When the data spans over many dimensions (more than 2 or 3, or thousands of dimensions), it becomes impossible to easily visualise it in its entirety. *Dimensionality reduction* techniques such as **PCA** or **t-SNE** will transform the data into 2 new dimension that summarise properties of the whole data set.
-These are used to visualise the data along these informative dimensions or perform calculations more efficiently.
+When the data span over many dimensions (more than 2 or 3, up to thousands), it becomes impossible to easily visualise it in its entirety. *Dimensionality reduction* techniques such as **PCA** or **t-SNE** will transform the data into a new space that summarise properties of the whole data set along a reduced number of dimensions.
+These are then used to visualise the data along these informative dimensions or perform calculations more efficiently.

 ## Principal Component Analysis